CLI Tool

 - |

-runhuman create $STAGING_URL \
+runhuman job create $STAGING_URL \

 --description "Search for 'recursion' and confirm the joke appears" \